 Iodine is a chemical element, symbol “I,” atomic number 53.
 Its name derives from the Greek iodes meaning violet, owing to the violet color of elemental iodine vapor.
 Similar to other halogens, iodine occurs mainly as a diatomic molecule I2.
 Although it is considered a relatively rare element, it is the heaviest essential element used widely in biologic functions.
 Of 37 iodine isotopes, only 127I is stable.
 The term iodide refers to the ion I–, which forms inorganic compounds with iodine that is in the oxidation state –1, such as KI.

 Neonates, children, and adolescents are particularly susceptible to the toxic effects of radioactive iodine.
 During the rapid developmental periods for these individuals, there is increasing growth of the thyroid gland, as well as an increase in thyroglobulin and iodothyronine stores.
 Thyroid tissue also accumulates a larger percentage of exogenously ingested iodide and more efficiently reuses iodine from degraded hormone.
-This increased activity during human development explains ...
+This increased activity during ...